© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ring ditch on Blackheath Down 650m south west of North Allenford Farm is a scheduled monument protected by Historic England under reference 1017901.
 View the official record →

-Ring ditch on Blackheath Down is an ancient monument of Bronze Age date located in Wiltshire.
+Ring ditch on Blackheath Down is a prehistoric circular earthwork located on the chalk downland of southern Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017901.

 Ring ditch on Blackheath Down 650m south west of North Allenford Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017901.